JOANN Target of Unusually High Options Trading (NASDAQ:JOAN)

-JOANN Inc. (NASDAQ:JOAN) saw unusually large options trading on Thursday.
-Stock investors bought 1,573 put options on the stock.
-This is an increase of 2,566% compared to the average volume of 59 put options.
+JOANN Inc. (NASDAQ:JOAN) was the recipient of unusually large options trading activity on Friday.
+Stock traders bought 6,823 call options on the company.
+This is an increase of approximately 951% compared to the average volume of 649 call options.

-JOANN (NASDAQ:JOAN) last announced its quarterly earnings results on Thursday, September 2nd.
-The company reported ($0.20) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.13) by ($0.07).
-The company had revenue of $496.90 million during the quarter, compared to analyst estimates of $532.84 million.
-JOANN’s quarterly revenue was down 29.8% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.31 earnings per share.
-As a group, research analysts anticipate that JOANN will post 2.82 EPS for the current year.
+Institutional investors have recently added to or reduced their stakes in the business.
+Nkcfo LLC purchased a new stake in shares of JOANN in the second quarter worth approximately $102,000.
+Brookfield Asset Management Inc. bought a new position in JOANN during the first quarter valued at approximately $1,269,000.
+Oppenheimer & Co.
+Inc. bought a new position in JOANN during the second quarter valued at approximately $1,084,000.
+Weiss Multi Strategy Advisers LLC bought a new position in shares of JOANN in the first quarter valued at approximately $406,000.
+Finally, Schonfeld Strategic Advisors LLC bought a new position in shares of JOANN in the first quarter valued at approximately $693,000.
+90.58% of the stock is currently owned by hedge funds and other institutional investors.

-A number of hedge funds have recently made changes to their positions in JOAN.
-Sun Life Financial INC acquired a new stake in JOANN in the 1st quarter valued at $10,016,000.
-Geode Capital Management LLC acquired a new position in JOANN in the first quarter worth $186,000.
-Federated Hermes Inc. acquired a new position in JOANN in the first quarter worth $1,726,000.
-Citigroup Inc. acquired a new position in JOANN in the first quarter worth $635,000.
-Finally, Rokos Capital Management LLP acquired a new position in JOANN in the first quarter worth $2,479,000.
-90.58% of the stock is currently owned by institutional investors and hedge funds.
+The business also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
+Shareholders of record on Friday, September 10th will be paid a dividend of $0.10 per share.
+The ex-dividend date is Thursday, September 9th.
+This represents a $0.40 annualized dividend and a yield of 3.89%.
+JOANN’s payout ratio is 6.75%.

-Several research analysts have commented on the company.
-Piper Sandler lifted their price target on JOANN from $17.00 to $19.00 and gave the stock an “overweight” rating in a research report on Friday, June 4th.
-Loop Capital assumed coverage on JOANN in a research report on Tuesday, August 10th.
-They issued a “buy” rating and a $20.00 price target on the stock.
-Barclays dropped their price target on JOANN from $19.00 to $18.00 and set an “overweight” rating on the stock in a research report on Wednesday.
-Telsey Advisory Group boosted their price objective on JOANN from $17.00 to $18.00 and gave the company an “outperform” rating in a research report on Friday, June 4th.
-Finally, Zacks Investment Research cut JOANN from a “buy” rating to a “hold” rating in a research report on Wednesday, August 4th.
-One investment analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $18.67.
+A number of analysts recently commented on JOAN shares.
+Wells Fargo & Company boosted their price objective on shares of JOANN from $15.00 to $17.00 and gave the stock an “overweight” rating in a report on Friday, June 4th.
+Barclays reduced their price target on shares of JOANN from $19.00 to $18.00 and set an “overweight” rating on the stock in a report on Wednesday.
+Telsey Advisory Group downgraded shares of JOANN from an “outperform” rating to a “market perform” rating and reduced their price target for the company from $18.00 to $14.00 in a report on Friday.
+Bank of America reduced their price target on shares of JOANN from $27.00 to $24.00 and set a “buy” rating on the stock in a report on Friday.
+Finally, Zacks Investment Research downgraded shares of JOANN from a “buy” rating to a “hold” rating in a report on Wednesday, August 4th.
+Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat.com, JOANN has a consensus rating of “Buy” and a consensus target price of $17.89.

 JOANN Inc operates as a specialty retailer of sewing, and arts and crafts category products in the United States.
 Its products in sewing category include cotton fabrics; warm fabrics, such as fleece and flannel fabrics; home decorating and utility fabrics and accessories; fashion and sportswear fabrics; special occasion fabrics; seasonally themed and licensed fabric designs; and sewing supplies comprising cutting implements, threads, zippers, trims, tapes, pins, elastic, and buttons, as well as patterns for sewing projects.